-Notice of Annual Meeting of Shareholders

-To Be Held March 26, 2012
+Notice of Annual Meeting of Shareholders To Be Held March 16, 2018 Conrad Miami 1395 Brickell Avenue Miami, FL 33131

-JW Marriott

-1109 Brickell Avenue

-Miami, FL 33131

-The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Monday, March 26, 2012 at 10:00 a.m., Eastern Daylight Time, at the JW Marriott, 1109 Brickell Avenue, Miami, FL 33131, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 16, 2018 at 10:00 a.m., Eastern Daylight Time, at the Conrad Miami, 1395 Brickell Avenue, Miami, Florida 33131, for the following purposes:

 - 1. To elect a Board of Directors for the ensuing year; - 2.
-To approve and ratify the HEICO Corporation 2012 Incentive Compensation Plan pursuant to which 1,700,000 shares of Common Stock and/or Class A Common Stock are reserved for issuance; - 3.
-To approve an amendment to Article III of HEICO's Articles of Incorporation to increase the number of authorized shares of HEICO Corporation Common Stock, \$0.01 par value per share, from 30,000,000 shares to 75,000,000 shares; - 4.
-To approve an amendment to Article III of HEICO's Articles of Incorporation to increase the number of authorized shares of HEICO Corporation Class A Common Stock, \$0.01 par value per share, from 30,000,000 shares to 75,000,000 shares; - 5.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2012; and - 6.
+To re-approve the performance goals included in the HEICO Corporation 2012 Incentive Compensation Plan (the "2012 Plan") and ratify awards made under the 2012 Plan, which awards are subject to the re-approval of the performance goals included in the 2012 Plan; - 3.
+To approve the HEICO Corporation 2018 Incentive Compensation Plan; - 4.
+To approve an amendment to Article III of HEICO's Articles of Incorporation to increase the number of authorized shares of HEICO Corporation Common Stock, \$0.01 par value per share, from 75,000,000 shares to 150,000,000 shares; - 5.
+To approve an amendment to Article III of HEICO's Articles of Incorporation to increase the number of authorized shares of HEICO Corporation Class A Common Stock, \$0.01 par value per share, from 75,000,000 shares to 150,000,000 shares; - 6.
+To hold an advisory vote on executive compensation; - 7.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2018; and - 8.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 20, 2012 will be entitled to vote at the Annual Meeting.
+Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 17, 2018 will be entitled to vote at the Annual Meeting.

 You are requested, regardless of the number of shares owned, to sign and date the enclosed proxy and to mail it promptly, or to use the telephone or Internet voting systems set forth in the proxy.
-You may revoke your proxy either by a written notice to HEICO or in person at the Annual Meeting.
+You may revoke your proxy either by a written notice to HEICO or in person at the Annual Meeting or by a later dated proxy that is received in sufficient time by HEICO prior to the Annual Meeting.